 Special Exhibition Tours

-The Keir Collection of Islamic Art Recommended for grades 4–12; limited to 45 students per hour.
+The Keir Collection of Islamic Art Limited to 30 students per hour.
 The long-term installation will showcase over 100 works from the Keir Collection of Islamic Art, which is recognized by scholars as one of the most geographically and historically comprehensive of its kind.
 The collection spans three continents and 13 centuries of Islamic cultural production and includes masterworks in various mediums—from rock crystal to metalwork, ceramics, textiles, carpets, and works on paper.
-Tours offered April 25–May 26, 2017.
+Tours offered September 18–May 24, 2019.